-I shared it quite awhile ago on The Nourishing Gourmet, Kimi’s wonderful blog, but it bears repeating here.
+I shared them quite awhile ago on The Nourishing Gourmet, but the recipe bears repeating here.

 Because these Pumpkin Snickerdoodles are just that good.

 PLUS, I have a really great update to the post–these fabulous cookies can now be made grain-free and low-carb.